galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 >
 > 4. Rerun {% tool [Scanpy filter](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.11.5+galaxy0) %} with:
 >    - {% icon param-file %} *"Annotated data matrix"*: the AnnData output from step 3
->    - *"Method used for filtering"*: `Filter genes based on number of cells or counts, using 'pp.filter_genes'`
 >    - *"Filter"*: `Minimum number of counts`
 >    - *"Minimum number of counts required for a gene to pass filtering"*: `3`
 >